veliovgroup/spiderable-middleware/README.md

 ## Usage

-Get ready in a few lines of code
+Setup pre-rendering middleware in few lines of code

 ### Basic usage

-See [usage examples in `.js` and `.ts`](https://github.com/veliovgroup/spiderable-middleware/tree/master/examples) for quick copy-paste experience.

 Start with adding `fragment` meta-tag to HTML template, head, or page:

+> [!TIP]
+> See [usage examples in `.js` and `.ts`](https://github.com/veliovgroup/spiderable-middleware/tree/master/examples) for quick copy-paste experience

 ```html
 <html>